MedicalResearch.com Interview with:

 Brigham and Women’s Hospital

-MedicalResearch.com: What are the main findings?
+MedicalResearch.com: What is the background for this study?
+What are the main findings?

 Response: Migraine and other recurrent headache disorders disproportionately affect otherwise healthy, middle-aged people, particularly women, and are a leading cause of suffering and disability.

 Accurate epidemiologic information is vital for providers, researchers and policy makers.
 In this paper we surveyed the most recent data from population-based studies in the United States to assess the burden and impact of these conditions.
 Our search included such sources as the National Health Interview Study (NHIS), the National Hospital Ambulatory Medical Care Survey (NHAMCS) and the National Ambulatory Medical Care Survey (NAMCS).

 We found that the prevalence and burden of self-reported migraine and other severe headache has remained stable but high in the past 19 years, affecting roughly 1 out of every 6 Americans (15.3%) and 1 in 5 women (20.7%) over a 3-month period.

 Among other findings was that headache is proportionately more burdensome those in middle age (elderly also), those who are unemployed and those who are disabled or who have low family income.
 Headache represents roughly 3% of all annual emergency department visits.
 Continue reading